mk-fg/feedjack/README.md

 All the issues with this fork should probably be reported to respective github project/fork, since code here can be quite different from the original project.

-Until 2012, fork was kept in [fossil](http://www.fossil-scm.org/) repo [here](http://fraggod.net/code/fossil/feedjack/).
+Until 2012, this fork was kept in [fossil](http://www.fossil-scm.org/) repo [here](http://fraggod.net/code/fossil/feedjack/).

-Original version is available at [feedjack site](http://www.feedjack.org/).
+Original version is available at [feedjack site](http://www.feedjack.org/) and there's also a [github mirror](https://github.com/tabo/feedjack) now.

 Links